natalieagus/50033/docs/02-babies/animation.md

     }
 ```

 The idea is not to immediately stop time when Mario collides with Goomba but to play the animation first for about 1 second before stopping time, to give enough time for the Physics engine to simulate the effect of `deathImpulse`.
 We also have the **state** `alive` to prevent collision with Goomba to be re-triggered.
-Then create **two events** in `mario_die` animation, one to trigger `PlayDeathImpulse` and the other to trigger `GameOverScene`.
+Then create **two events** in `mario-die` animation, one to trigger `PlayDeathImpulse` and the other to trigger `GameOverScene`.
 Hook it up to the respective functions in `PlayerMovement.cs`.
 Also, do not forget to link up the `AudioClip` (`MarioDeath`) in the Inspector:

 <VideoItem path={"https://50033.s3.ap-southeast-1.amazonaws.com/week-2/setup-death-script.mp4"} widthPercentage="100%"/>